PeterWieczorek/peterwieczorek/README.md

-1. Complete ruby on rails developer by PW
+1. first test repo on Complete ruby on rails developer by PW
 # peterwieczorek
 # peterwieczorek
 # peterwieczorek